Constraint on the accretion of NGC 6946 X-1 using broadband X-ray data: Discussions and Conclusions

 In our estimates, we make some assumptions.
-The total luminosity we assume from the bolometric unabsorbed luminosity from the inner \texttt{diskpbb} component.
-To estimate the luminosity, we have assumed a disk inclination angle of $60^{\circ}$, so that $\rm L_{bol} = 4\pi D^2 F_{bol} = 1.5 \times 10^{40} ~\lumcgs$.
+The luminosity we assume is the total bolometric unabsorbed luminosity.
+To estimate the luminosity, we have assumed a disk inclination angle of $60^{\circ}$, so that $\rm L_{bol} = 4\pi D^2 F_{bol} = 1.9 \times 10^{40} ~\lumcgs$, which is equivalent to the isotropic apparent luminosity relevant for Eq. \ref{lum_rate_relation}.

 However, the important factor which constrains the $\rm \dot{m}_0$ comes from the beaming \citep{King2009, King2016}.
 An approximate beaming relation gives $\rm b \simeq 73/\dot{m}_0^2$ and the Eddington luminosity is given by $\rm L_{Edd} = 1.5 \times 10^{38} m_1 ~\lumcgs$ \citep{Poutanen2007}.
 Then the relation becomes,